 Build Chest Strength With Push Ups

 There are many ways to perform a push up.
-Some variations are right for beginners while others are perfect for those seeking a challenge.
+Some variations are right for beginners while others, like slam ball push ups, are perfect for those seeking a challenge.
 Either way, incorporate this classic exercise into your routine so you can strengthen and sculpt your chest and begin reaping the benefits.